• Skip to main content

 Substitutions

-• onion: I have used red onion but you can use white or green or yellow.
+• onion: I have used red onion but you can use white, green or yellow.

 • fine bulgur: For a gluten-free version, try substituting the fine burghul with Quinoa or cooked lentils.
 You can even try using fine couscous or even cooked rice.
 If using larger bulgur, then rinse quickly and soak in boiling water until soft.